gflorez97/dataProcesses2019/docs/index.md

 In this graph we obtain the percentage of values which are not available in the original dataset (the one dating back to 1950).
 The position of the player or whether he was an All-NBA is something that has been collected since then.
-However, some game stats, like blocks or turnovers, were not computed until recently, hence the imposibility to use the whole dataset.
+However, some game stats, like blocks or turnovers, were not computed until recently, hence the impossibility  to use the whole dataset.
 The undeniable setback is that because we use the `Turnovers` stats, we omit 20% of the players in the history of NBA.
-But given how rapidly evolve sports&mdash;it is enough to watch a video from a gold medalist from the 1956 Olympics to notice the performance difference&mdash;we believe omitting that amount of observations is not a big deal, all things considered.
+But given how rapidly evolve sports&mdash;it is enough to watch a video from a gold medalist of the 1956 Olympics to notice the performance difference&mdash;we believe that omitting this amount of observations is not a big deal, all things considered.
 As we already stated, the first valid observation dates back to 1978.

 <figure>